Vice-Chancellor and President

 To respect and protect these rights, QUT will

 The student and staff body should reflect the cultural and social diversity of the community.
-Therefore, under-represented and disadvantaged groups will have particular outreach and recruitment strategies, especially students and staff who are Indigenous, low-income students, rural students, and students and staff with a disability.
+Therefore, under-represented and disadvantaged groups will have particular outreach and recruitment strategies, especially students and staff who are Aboriginal or Torres Strait Islander people, low-income students, rural students, and students and staff with a disability.

 All students and staff should experience a sense of belonging which arises from an inclusive learning and working environment which respects diversity.
 Therefore, learning experiences, on-campus services and administrative procedures for students, as well as career development and management practices for staff, will be fair.

 With regard to equal opportunity, QUT acknowledges that treating all people in the same way does not necessarily result in fairness or equality.
 To promote equality of outcomes for staff and students, the University recognises that social disadvantage creates barriers to success, and that targeted attention to overcome these barriers is a necessary precursor to true equality.
 Thus, the University's equal opportunity activities encompass particular support and assistance measures for students and staff in equity groups at QUT.